raymondHoCode/business-expansion-analysis-app/frontend/README.md

 # biz-map-analysis-app

 Front end for a Business Location Analysis app using React, Vite, TypeScript, Tailwind, and Google Maps.
-No backend required.
-Ready for a future Python backend.

 ## Features
 - Landing page with info request (business type, budget, city/address) and a button to open the map